 Defendants who are required to make payment arrangements to satisfy a judgment on a conviction should contact the district clerk’s office @ 512/943-1212 during normal business hours.

-The district clerk’s records / research section will be closed to the public.
-All requests for civil, family, juvenile and criminal records will be handled electronically.
-You may submit your request through firstname.lastname@example.org and your copies will be transmitted to you via email.
+The district clerk’s records/research section is closed to the public.
+Record request for NON-CERTIFIED COPIES will be handled electronically.
+You may submit your request through [email protected]. and your copies will transmitted to you via email.

 All Fillings in Sealed Cases